Rodrigo Mora (footballer, born 2007)

-Rodrigo Mora de Carvalho (/pt/; born 5 May 2007) is a Portuguese professional footballer who plays as an attacking midfielder or winger for Primeira Liga club Porto.
+Rodrigo Mora de Carvalho (/pt/; born 5 May 2007) is a Portuguese professional footballer who plays as an attacking midfielder or winger for club Roma.

+Coming through Porto's youth system, he was promoted from the reserve side to the first-team in 2024, and helped his team win the league title in his second season with the side.
+In August 2026, he joined Italian side Roma.

+Mora represented Portugal at various youth levels, being part of the under-17 team that finished as runners-up at the 2024 European Championship.
+He made the squad for the 2025 UEFA Nations League Finals, which Portugal won.

 Club career

 Early career

 Born in Matosinhos, Porto District, Mora began his youth career with hometown club Custóias FC.
 Despite early interest from FC Porto, he took a year off from organized football.
 At age of 9, after impressing as captain and best player in a local tournament, he committed to Porto's youth academy, joining them in 2016.

 FC Porto

 2022–24: Youth career

 He made his professional debut with Porto B as a late substitute in a 1–1 Liga Portugal 2 tie with Tondela on 15 January 2023, becoming, at the age of 15 years, 8 months and 10 days, the youngest professional debutant in the history of Portuguese football.
 On 2 June, Mora signed his first professional contract with Porto.

 On 24 September, he was named Porto's "Young Athlete of the Year".
 During the 2023–24 season, he played 28 matches and scored four goals, the first being a consolation in a 3–2 loss away at Penafiel on 11 November, becoming, at the age of 16 years, 6 months, and 6 days, the youngest-ever player to score in Liga Portugal 2, a record that he only held for two months, until January 2024, when his teammate Anhá Candé broke it by a month.
 Furthermore, he was also a member of the Porto youth team that reached the semifinals of the 2023–24 UEFA Youth League, finishing as the tournament's joint top scorer with 7 goals, including a brace in a 1–4 win over Shakhtar Donetsk in September 2023, becoming, at the age of 16 years and four months, the youngest Portuguese to score twice in the Youth League.